Watching a loved one struggle with addiction is often painful. The situation is even more traumatic when the loved one is your parent.

 Sometimes the pressure of dealing with a parent who has issues with addiction can be too much.
 You need to find a healthy outlet for all those feelings instead of bottling them up.
 Some good ideas include keeping a journal, taking up music, painting, sports, or any other healthy hobbies that help you blow off steam.

 Nurture your social life.

 When faced with an abusive, addictive parent, it can be tempting to withdraw from the world.
 However, isolating yourself will only lead to more problems like depression and low self-esteem.
 One great way of coping with all the scary stuff happening at home is by maintaining an active social life.
 Make close and reliable friends who you can confide in and count on for help.

 Keep a list of emergency contacts and safe places to go.

 It’s also a good idea to make a list of safe places you can go if things get out of hand at home.
-This might be a friend’s, neighbor’s or relative’s home or a teen or family center.
+This might be a friend’s home, a neighbor’s home, a relative’s home, or a teen or family center.

 Convincing an Addicted Parent to Seek Help

 Talking to your addicted parent about getting help can be difficult and intimidating.
 Your parent might feel that you have betrayed the family or that you’re undermining their authority.